PAIR-code/lit/website/src/tutorials/text-salience.md

 ### Single example use-case : Interpreting the salience maps module

-Let’s take a concrete example and walkthrough how we might use the salience maps module and counterfactual generators to analyze the behavior of the `sst2-tiny` model on the classification task.
+Let's take a concrete example and walkthrough how we might use the salience maps module and counterfactual generators to analyze the behavior of the `sst2-tiny` model on the classification task.

-First, let’s refer back to our heuristic for choosing appropriate methods.
+First, let's refer back to our heuristic for choosing appropriate methods.
 Because `sst2-tiny` does not have a LSTM architecture, we shouldn't rely too much on Grad · Input.
 So, we are left with Grad L2 Norm, Integrated Gradients and LIME to base our decisions on.